Pieter-127/Pieter-127/README.md

 To G K K, you will always be my champion and my best friend.
 Thank you for getting me to where I am today and enabling me to go even further.

-Here are some images from apps I've either worked on or which are available on my github
+Here are some images from apps I've either worked on or which are available on my github (only side projects, nothing work related)

 <img src="https://github.com/Pieter-127/MoveMe/blob/master/app/art/example.gif" width="20%" />